Skip to content

 # Smallest, fastest to download — good for first try

-reflex go --model smolvla-base
+tether go --model smolvla-base

 # pi0 — Physical Intelligence's flagship 3.5B model

-reflex go --model pi0-base
+tether go --model pi0-base

 # pi0.5 — newer pi0 variant with AdaRMSNorm time conditioning

-reflex go --model pi05-base
+tether go --model pi05-base

 # GR00T N1.6 — NVIDIA's humanoid model (3.29B)

-reflex go --model groot-n16
+tether go --model gr00t-n1.6

-Under the hood, reflex go:
+Under the hood, tether go:

 2. Downloads the checkpoint from HuggingFace (cached after first run)